radeonxray/UFO-Exam/README.md

 ![alt_text](/BlogAssignment/tsHandleCommentInput.png)

-_Picture K: Notice the type that is expected for the event-variable_
+_Picture 11: Notice the type that is expected for the event-variable_

 Another example of the amount of code required, is shown in the picture below, where the method is required to not only define the parameter _type_, but also the return _type_.